7 mins read

 Over the years we’ve learnt and perfected our craft – a bit like ninjas (but with less sword fighting involved) – of creating the most unforgettable tailor-made luxury travel experiences.
 And after exploring this country from top to bottom, as part of your trip to see the cherry blossom in Japan, we’d recommend the following.

 First things first, doing anything in Japan during cherry blossom season is recommended.
-However, the beautiful kabuki performance of Miyako Odori in Kyoto’s newly renovated Minamiza (one of the birthplaces of Japan’s traditional kabuki style of theatre) is an experience not to be missed.
+However, the beautiful kabuki performance of Miyako Odori in Kyoto’s newly renovated Minamiza (one of the birthplaces of Japan’s traditional kabuki style of theater) is an experience not to be missed.

 The dance itself, first performed in 1872, unfolds across eight gorgeous scenes, with the stunning finale set among cherry blossoms in full bloom at the city’s Daikakuji Temple.
 This experience runs throughout April and is a perfect cultural introduction to the meaning of sakura and the art of hanami.
 You can also polish off this slice of traditional Japan with a private geisha-led tea service in Kyoto’s most authentic tea houses.